DerStimmler/TransactionMyths/README.md

 The `Backend` project handles these commands with the mentioned saga and a handler which executes a simple sql statement that degrades a user.

 Now you can run the `Api` project to put some degradation request messages into the queue.

 When you are starting the `Backend` project all messages from the queue get handled simultaneously by the saga handler.
 Because we configured the NServiceBus endpoint with the transaction mode "SendsWithAtomicReceive" every message has to be handled successfully before it's removed from the input queue and all messages that the handler tries to send are only sent if the handling is successful.
+Now what happens is that one message will start the saga which creates a database entry for that saga.
+The saga also checks the invariant and sends an message to the `RemoveAdminHandler` which degrades the user.
+All other messages also try to start the saga but an Exception occurs because the database entry already exists.
+The selected transaction mode takes care that no message is sent to the `RemoveAdminHandler` and the messages get retried.
+When retrying they will be handled successfully and no additional user gets degraded because only one admin is left.